Warner Bros. Studio Tour: Warner Bros. Studio Tour Hollywood

 Warner Bros.
 Studio Tour Hollywood is a public attraction situated inside Warner Bros.
-Studios, Burbank in Burbank, California that offers visitors the chance to glimpse behind the scenes of one of the oldest and most popular film studios in the world.
+Studios Burbank in Burbank, California that offers visitors the chance to glimpse behind the scenes of one of the oldest and most popular film studios in the world.

-The tour in some form has been open for several decades, but was recently renamed to give the Warner Bros.
-Studio Tours a more uniform identity after the success of Warner Bros.
-Studio Tour London in Leavesden.
-Previously it was known as the Warner Bros.
-Studios VIP Tour.
+Public tours have been running since 1972, but the attraction, previously known as the Warner Bros.
+Studios VIP Tour, officially adopted its current name, the Warner Bros.
+Studio Tour Hollywood, in 2015.
+This change was made to create a consistent global brand identity, following the success of the Warner Bros.
+Studio Tour London.

-Tours depart every 10 minutes and last about 1 hour with a guide who leads a small group on a custom tram.
-The tour stops at various locations on the backlot and front lot.
-The tour starts on the backlot where you see old sets on Hennessy Street where they filmed scenes from Annie, Minority Report and Gremlins.
-There is a stop in the Jungle where you get to see Merlottes from True Blood and the lagoon where one of the final scenes from ER was filmed.
-On Midwest Street the tram stops and there is plenty to see including the sets from Gilmore Girls (Stars Hollow), Pretty Little Liars (Rosewood), Miss Deagle's House from Gremlins which is also the Seaver house from Growing Pains.
-The High School is dressed from the set of Grease Live and there are many more sets like Lukes Diner, The Brew, The Alibi Room (Shameless), The Church (Waltons & The Lost Boys), The Geller House (Friends) and The Fuller House house.
-New York and Chicago Streets are the setting for ER and Shameless where Patsy's Pies is a practical set used from filming.
-New York Street is the setting for iconic scenes from Auntie Mame, Whatever Happened to Baby Jane, House of Wax and Argo.
+The backlot tour features iconic filming sites on Hennessy Street, the Jungle, Midwest Street, and the New York/Chicago Streets, showcasing sets from productions such as Gremlins, True Blood, ER, Friends, Gilmore Girls, Pretty Little Liars, and Shameless.

 The Front Lot contains all of the sound stages.
 The Tour stops in a few stages including Stage 25 where they tape The Big Bang Theory, Stage 1 where they tape the Ellen Show and there are many other stages where they film including Conan, The Fosters, Lucifer, and The Real.
 The biggest stage on the Lot is Stage 16 where they filmed scenes from Dunkirk, The Perfect Storm and The Goonies.
 Stage 16 is also where Emma Stone and Ryan Gosling can be seen walking in the film La La Land.
 Also on the Front Lot is the Prop House with tons of artifacts and furniture from films and TV shows from the 1920s to today.
 Next to the prop house is the Batcave, where 10 Batmobiles are on display from several of the Batman Films.
 Jokers car from Suicide Squad is on display front and center.